Top position trading strategies

-A range trading strategy is best utilised by a trader who has identified overbought and oversold assets.
-The aim is to buy the oversold assets and sell the overbought ones.
-In this instance, an ‘oversold asset’ is one approaching the support level, while an ‘overbought asset’ is one approaching the resistance level.
+A range trading strategy is good when you have identified an overbought or oversold asset.
+The aim would be to buy the oversold assets and sell the overbought ones.
+In this case, an ‘oversold asset’ might be approaching the support level, while an ‘overbought asset’ might be approaching the resistance level.

 Pullback and retracement trading strategy

 A pullback is a temporary dip or brief reversal in an asset’s prevailing upward trend.
 Pullback trading can enable traders to capitalise on these dips or pauses in the upward movement of an asset’s price.
 The aim is to buy low and sell high once the asset moves out of the pullback and continues its upward trend.